StevenCHowell/learning_git_workshop/organization_differences/README.md

 - open or comment on issues or pull requests
 - star, fork, or watch
 - add or edit wiki pages

+### Notifications
+By default, those who are contributors to a repository get notifications.
+Others can also get notifications by selecting to watch the repo.